gbafana25/typetester/README.md

 	- checked every space
 - show stats at end of segment
 	- number of words right/wrong and accuracy
+- to enable multiplayer mode, clone from the multi branch and run: `./main mp`

 ## Usage